 speaker

 Analyst

-Okay, 148.
-Basically the potential to get kind of that net debt down to 100 to 115 depending on how the year plays out.
-So current market cap, sorry I'm doing quick math.
-I mean you're basically looking at trading by year end 3.2 to 3.5 times EBITDA or the enterprise value under 300 million.
+100 to 115, depending on how the year plays out.
+So current market cap, sorry, I'm doing quick math.
+I mean, you're basically looking at trading by year end 3.2 to 3.5 times EBITDA or the enterprise value under 300 million.
 Maybe a little context.
-So 2020 you had negative 20 million of EBITDA and finished the year at 230 million of enterprise value.
-I'm doing quick math.
-2021 20 million positive EBITDA end of the year with 275 million enterprise value.
+So 2020, you had negative 20 million EBITDA. of EBITDA and finish the year at 230 million of enterprise value.
+I'm doing quick math, 2021, 20 million positive EBITDA end of the year with 275 million enterprise value.
 So not far off what kind of year end looks like and clearly significantly better.
-So maybe the question would be is how do you execute buybacks in a meaningful way without maybe pushing market price too much and taking advantage of this while it lasts?
+So maybe the question would be is how do you execute buybacks in a meaningful way without maybe pushing market price too much and taking advantage of this while it lasts.
 Can you source directly from some of the other large shareholders or the bondholders that still exist?
 Maybe talk me through execution of the buyback and maybe how that has happened so far.

+speaker